-\subsection{One variable Nested Approximation}
+\subsubsection{One variable Nested Approximation}

-In the example of A. Gabrielov \ref{Gab_ex} (3) we can remark that the nested part of the solutions depends on two variables $x_1$ and $x_2$.
+In the example of A. Gabrielov \ref{Gab_ex} (3) we can remark that there is only one nest and the nested part of the solutions depends on two variables $x_1$ and $x_2$.
 In the case this nested part depends only on one variable the nested approximation property is true.
 This is the following theorem that we state in the more general framework of Weierstrass systems: